 Termites can and will bite humans, but it’s rare.
 Generally speaking, termites aren’t too dangerous to humans.
 Unlike many spiders, they aren’t venomous, and unlike mosquitos, flies, and cockroaches, they don’t transfer diseases.
 But termites do bite, and they can also cause other health concerns.

-Termites can bite humans, but they usually don’t.
-Termites prefer isolation, and they won’t bite a human unless handled.
-Only the worker termites have the jaws to bite humans, and a bite won’t be toxic.
+Termites prefer isolation and they won’t bite a human unless handled or you accidentally get too close to the colony.
+Soldier termites protect the colony from ants, insects, and other invaders—and that includes humans.
+They ward off any kind of threat, whether it’s invading termite colonies or other creatures such as ants.
+Only the soldier termites have the jaws to bite humans, and a bite won’t be toxic.
 However, these bites can be harmful if they lead to an allergic reaction.

-Allergies Caused by Termites
+Health Problems Caused by Termites

 Since termites shed, produce dust, and produce droppings, they can cause an allergic reaction in some people.
 If you notice that you have itchy skin, watery eyes, asthma attacks, or you’re constantly sneezing, termites may be to blame.
 While allergic reactions are rare, they may be the first sign that you have a termite infestation.

 Structural Damage to the Home

 As stated above, termite infestations put homes in danger.
 Termites undermine the integrity of a home because they consume wood.
 Perhaps you’ve heard the idiom to “eat someone out of house and home.”
 Well, termites can do this literally!
 They can go unnoticed for years on end, and a colony can literally eat the structure of your home.